Are there vitamins for healthy hair?

 Magnesium is another mineral your body has to have in order to function correctly.
 Consuming a diet full of nuts, salmon, and seeds are one way you can make sure you’re getting enough magnesium in your diet.
 Unfortunately, about eighty percent of Americans are deficient in magnesium.
 A lack of magnesium is linked to type 2 diabetes, cardiovascular disease, depression, and fatigue.

-Protein is not necessarily a vitamin, but it’s essential for growing healthy hair.
+Protein is a macro nutrient essential for growing healthy hair.
 Your hair is made up of almost all protein.
 If you don’t eat enough, your body is not going to be able to feed your follicles, which makes your hair brittle and dry.

 You can get more protein from eating quinoa, broccoli, spinach, and meats.

-It’s best to get your vitamins through diet because your body uses more of them.
-However, it can also be hard to eat perfectly to get the right balance of vitamins and minerals.
-The vitamins here will all help you get shiny, strong, and most importantly, healthy hair.
+It’s best to get your vitamins, minerals and macros through diet however, it can also be hard to eat perfectly to get the right balance of vitamins and minerals.
+The vitamins here will all help you get shiny, strong, and most importantly, healthy hair – enjoy.